Should I choose Dr. Allen as a major professor?

 Relevance of Dissertation to Major: Emphasizing that the dissertation must be directly related to the student’s major underscores the importance of aligning the research with the chosen field of study.

 Dissertation Editing: Strongly recommending the use of a professional dissertation editor before the proposal defense and final dissertation defense reflects an understanding of the value this investment adds.
-The commitment pays off in terms of saved time, reduced stress, and enhanced quality.
+The commitment pays off in saved time, reduced stress, and improved quality.

 Defense Timing: Setting workable deadlines for dissertation defenses, suggesting an early October defense for fall graduation and an early March defense for spring graduation, helps students plan effectively.

-Publication Plans: Encouraging students to plan to publish their dissertations in refereed publications highlights the value of disseminating research findings professionally, contributing to their ongoing career development.
+Publication Plans: Encouraging students to plan to publish their dissertations in peer-reviewed journals underscores the value of disseminating research findings professionally and supports their ongoing career development.

-Enjoying the Defense: Reminding students to enjoy their final defense reinforces the idea that a well-developed dissertation is not just a requirement but an opportunity to showcase their hard work, defend their conclusions, and contribute to their field of study.
+Enjoying the Defense: Remind students that their final defense is not just a requirement but an opportunity to showcase their hard work, defend their conclusions, and contribute to their field of study.

 *** If these guidelines are not acceptable, you must choose another major professor.
 Choosing a major professor or committee member is a long-term commitment for both the student and faculty members. ***